gazebosim/docs/ros_installation.md

 To select a different release of Gazebo than the one officially supported by your ROS distribution you must **manually compile** [`ros_gz`](https://github.com/gazebosim/ros_gz) from source.
-This rule applies for every  ROS packages that uses a Gazebo library.
+This rule applies for every  ROS package that uses a Gazebo library.
 This approach may also require that you modify your  ROS or Gazebo source code to support this compilation.

 ### Gazebo Garden (Not Recommended)